Evernote/android-job/README.md

 }
 ```

+Starting with version `1.3.0` the library will use the `WorkManager` internally, please read the [documentation](https://github.com/evernote/android-job#workmanager) and opt-in.

 If you didn't turn off the manifest merger from the Gradle build tools, then no further step is required to setup the library.
 Otherwise you manually need to add the permissions and services like in this [AndroidManifest](library/src/main/AndroidManifest.xml).

 You can read the [JavaDoc here](https://evernote.github.io/android-job/javadoc/).